Coronavirus (COVID 19) Travel Updates

 - Greenland: if travelling from Iceland you need to have been there for 14 days before you travel to Greenland.
 Otherwise you need to go into quarantine on arrival, however no quarantine required on return to UK.

-- Norway, Svalbard and Finland: from the 15 July no quarantine is required on arrival, nor on return to the UK.
+- Norway, Svalbard: from the 15 July no quarantine is required on arrival, nor on return to the UK.

 - Denmark: is now open, and there are scheduled flights between London and Copenhagen, but you have to spend at least 6 days in the country before onward or return travel.